 - Something less than ideal for long shows or jam sessions.

-- The height adjustment lock may come a bit loose if you swivel back and forth while drumming.
+- The height adjustment lock may come a bit lose if you swivel back and forth while drumming.

-- Stability :- Drummers work.
+- Stability – Drummers work.
 They grind and sweat and pound and smack and shake the foundation of the earth.
 Or at least they try.
-In order to do this, they need a platform under them that is going to stay put and stay upright no matter how hot and heavy things get.
+To do this, they need a platform under them that is going to stay put and stay upright no matter how hot and heavy things get.
 Essentially, you have 2 choices when it comes to the design of the stand: 3 legs or 4 legs.
 Keep in mind that the higher you adjust the seat, the more stable the legs need to be.
 So if you’re a tall drummer, you may well want a 4 legged throne.
 Whereas if you sit closer to the stage 3 legs might be just fine.
-Your weight will also factor into determining whether 3 or 4 legs is right for you.
+Your weight will also factor into determining whether 3 or 4 legs are right for you.

-- The seat :- Most drummers grew up using some type of stool.
+- The seat – Most drummers grew up using some type of stool.
 But stools, while practical and familiar, do have their drawbacks.
-They’re typically not so comfortable over the course of a long night, and they aren’t necessarily the most stable of drumming platforms either.
+They’re typically not so comfortable throughout a long night, and they aren’t necessarily the most stable of drumming platforms either.
 Big, wide bicycle-style seats have become all the rage in recent years, and it’s easy to see why.
 They’re wide enough to accommodate any size butt, they’re very stable, and some even offer independent shock absorption on the left and right sides.
 The seat covering is also key to comfort.
 Vinyl, while durable, is a sweat magnet.
 While fabric covers are much more comfortable and won’t stick to you.

-- Backrest or no backrest :- You won’t see any backrests on our list.
+- Backrest or no backrest – You won’t see any backrests on our list.
 That’s because at heart we’re purists.
 But that’s not to say backrests don’t have their place.
 Some drummers swear by them.
 And some drummers need them because they may be dealing with back issues.
-Make sure you get the style of throne you both want and need.
-The long term health of your back may depend on it.
+Make sure you get the style of the throne you both want and need.
+The long-term health of your back may depend on it.